TechnoBlogger14o3/HackerRank-Interview-Preparation-Kit-Solutions/README.md

 ![Here is my score](interview.png)

-This Repository contains a complete set of java and C++ solutions for the **[HackerRank Interview Preparation Kit](https://www.hackerrank.com/interview/interview-prep-kit)**.
+A well-structured collection of C++ and Java implementations for all challenges in the HackerRank Interview Preparation Kit .
+Each problem includes optimized solutions with clear logic — designed to help you prepare efficiently for coding interviews.

 ## 📚 Table of Contents